gokul-engineer/bulk-qr-svg-generator/README.md

-# Bulk QR SVG Generator 🧾➡️📦
+# Bulk QR SVG Generator Automation 🧾➡️📦

 Generate multiple QR codes in bulk from a list of URLs and names — save them as high-quality SVG images in a zip file.
 Perfect for tagging physical items with digital content access.